donghoonlee04/cGPRT/README.md

 #cGPRT
 Code for the paper, [Face Alignment Using Cascade Gaussian Process Regression Trees](http://slsp.kaist.ac.kr/paperdata/Face_Alignment_Using.pdf).
-Not that because the code is re-implemented based on armadillo, the results are not exactly same with the results in the paper.
+Note that because the code is re-implemented based on armadillo, the results are not exactly same with the results in the paper.

 Contact: Donghoon Lee (iamdh@kaist.ac.kr)